TarGz/julien.terraz.org/_posts/2010-09-28-roseindigo.com.markdown

 - *Cheap to buy*
 - *Valuable to sell*

-~~To make this possible we choosed to buy clothes before selling them, the other option were to make a market place but it feel to complexe to us.~~
+We choosed to buy clothes before selling them, the other option were to make a market place but it feel to complexe to us.

 ## DEVELOPEMENT